Killeter: History

+On 29 April 1844, a shower of meteoric stones fell, in the sight of several people, at Killeter.
+They were broken into small fragments and only one piece was found whole.

 Killeter, plus the rural protrusion of Tyrone to its immediate west, would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.

-Places of interest

-Near Killeter is the Magherakeel historical site with a holy well, lime kiln and ruins of an early church.

-Meteorites

-On 29 April 1844, a shower of Meteoric Stones fell, in the sight of several people, at Killeter; they were broken into small fragments and only one piece was found whole.